*This post contains a Booking.com affiliate link

 The city is also home to one of the last, if not the last, publicly displayed statue of dictator Franco.

 Then again, along with Ceuta, modern-day Melilla was the first place in Spain that made the Eid al-Alha celebration of the Muslims an official holiday.
-The city has also received kudos for its inclusive approach to multiculturalism.

-From the old town we descended to the new downtown in search of our now quite late breakfast.
+From the old town, we descended to the new downtown in search of our now quite late breakfast.

 But the new town is not that new either.